johnfosborneiii/mongodb-docker-k8s/README.md

 This resource defines a [deployment configuration](https://docs.openshift.org/latest/architecture/core_concepts/deployments.html#deployments-and-deployment-configurations) to manage replica set members.
 Each member starts the MongoDB server without replication data.
-Once it is ready, it advertises itself to the current replica set PRIMARY, which will then add it to the replica set.
+Once it is ready, it advertises itself to the current [Replica Set Primary](https://docs.mongodb.com/manual/core/replica-set-primary/#replica-set-primary), which will then add it to the replica set.
 When a member pod is destroyed, it is automatically removed from the replica set.

 To add/remove members to the replica set you can use the `oc scale` command.
 This will scale the deployment up to 5 pods: